Structuring a Trust Fund for Your Children or Grandchildren

 Once you have goals established, it’s important to obtain legal advice in drafting the document so that it conforms with current trust law as well as IRS regulations.

-It’s helpful to be very specific.
+It’s helpful to be very specific when creating trusts for your children or grandchildren.
 Suppose you want to encourage your adult child to work yet not stunt their competitive drive.
 You might design a feature of the trust to pay a principal bonus in the amount of their W-2 earnings for the year.
-This would encourage as well as reward them for growing in their careers.
-Or, you could stipulate for every dollar they earned; they would receive three dollars from the trust.
+This would encourage, as well as reward, them for growing in their careers.
+Or you could stipulate for every dollar they earned, they would receive three dollars from the trust.
 What you’d be doing in both cases is offering incentives based on a verifiable document, be it a W-2 or paystub.

 Another example is perhaps you prefer setting a specific percentage of the trusts for kids to receive at certain ages.
 At age 30 they receive 25% of the principal value of the trust; at age 40, 50% of the value of the trust; at age 50, 100% of the remaining value of the trust.
 Of course, you can determine the ages and percentages that match your individual situation the best.